-The last episode of the epic CryptoMedics Education series is all about the stuff y’all have been waiting for.
+The last episode of the epic CryptoMedics Education: Evolution of Money VII “Force in Dormancy” is all about the stuff y’all have been waiting for.
 Crypto, Crypto, Crypto!
 Enjoy the Grande Finale and hop into their free channel to get more exciting stuff!

 Filling the Holes in the Leaking Cryptocurrency Hope